 - 1-1/2 teaspoons ground cumin

 - 3/4 teaspoon pepper

 - 2-1/2 pounds boneless skinless chicken breasts, cut into 1-1/2-inch cubes

 - Chopped fresh cilantro, optional

-- Select saute setting and adjust for medium heat in a 6-qt. electric pressure cooker; heat oil.
+- Select saute setting on a 6-qt. electric pressure cooker and adjust for medium heat; add oil.
 Cook onion until tender.
 Add ginger and garlic; cook 1 minute.
 Stir in seasonings and cook 30 seconds.
 Add chicken, tomato puree, water, jalapeno and bay leaf.

 - Lock lid; make sure vent is closed.
 Select manual setting; adjust pressure to high and set time for 10 minutes.
 When finished cooking, quick-release the pressure according to manufacturer's directions.
 Discard bay leaf.